Did you know that head lice are one of the top 3 reasons why kids miss school?

 Lice are spread through human contact.
 The sooner they are detected, the better.
 Quick action on your part can prevent them from spreading in your home.

-- Screen your child once a week.
-The first signs of lice are usually the nits and head-scratching.
+• Screen your child once a week.
+The first signs of lice are usually nits and head-scratching.

 Takeaway

-Lice are a nuisance that many children have to suffer through.
-However, since they can’t jump or fly, there’s no need to panic and start replacing pillows and mattresses.
+Lice are a nuisance but there’s no need to panic and start replacing pillows and mattresses.
 Take comfort in the fact that they can’t live long without a human host.
-Getting rid of them is just a matter of throwing the bedding in the washing machine.
+Getting rid of them is relatively easy when you follow the correct steps.